 Bastejkalns Park is a thin strip of greenery running along both sides of the Pilsētas Kanāls/City Canal, between the bridges of Krišjāņa Valdemāra iela and Krišjāņa Barona iela.
 It is home to some of the most unique flora in Riga, as well as fountains, bridges, important sculptures and monuments.
 Three of the city’s most recognisable sites, the Freedom Monument, Peace Dance Sculpture and the Laima Clock stand within the park.

 Bastejkalns Park is lovely to walk through both during the day and at night.
 At night there is the added bonus of bridges been lit up.
 The lights of the city also cast surreal reflections on the impossibly still waters of the canal.
+If you’re in Bastejkalns Park at night, expect to lose all track of time while the reflections in the water mesmerise you.

 The unique thing about this park is that it contains some of Latvia’s largest willow, oak and beech trees.
 Additionally, the Chinese Pagoda in the park was an anniversary gift from Riga’s sister city Suzhou, China.